The most up-to-date course listings can be found in the Academic Catalog.

 100 American Culture: Interdisciplinary Perspectives

 This analysis of modern American society introduces theories and methods of culture studies, beginning with anthropological definitions of culture and including perspectives of sociology, political science, history, art history and English.
 Students examine the moral ecology of everyday life in America, looking at the cultural meanings of work, clothes, food, family, gender, buildings, bodies, television, advertising and education.
 GE: HBS, MCS-D. Counts also toward Women’s and Gender Studies.
-Offered Fall Semester.
+Offered Spring Semester.

 201-210 American Studies: A Topical Approach